DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 - [x] Grab an enemy's attention when shooting them
 - [x] Player controller spring feels too squishy in the apartment level because THE ENTIRE THING IS SLANTED.
 So, have the slope fix be proportional to the slope of the surface
 - [x] Enemies have different speed for unaware & aware states
-- [ ] Support for multiple interactable scripts on 1 object
 - [ ] Find some way to convey invincible state to the player
 - [ ] Ranged Enemy
 - [ ] Script to control the PP volume so I can add dynamic PP effects